unibas-tilics/tilics/articles/article-002-camel-case.md

 <!-- END TITLE -->

 <!-- BEGIN BODY -->
 One problem that often arises when writing code is the naming of variables.
-Often multi-word names are used for variables but in most programming languages it is not possible to use spaces in a variable name.
+Often multi-word names are used for variables, but in most programming languages it is not possible to use spaces in a variable name.
 One programming style that tries to structure this is called CamelCase.
-It is the practice of writing each word in the middle of a phrase with a Capital letter. thisGreatlyImprovesReadabilityComparedTowhenwewouldusenocapitalizationatall.
+It is the practice of writing each word in the middle of a phrase with a capital letter. thisGreatlyImprovesReadabilityComparedTowhenwewouldusenocapitalizationatall.
 <!-- END BODY -->